Bob Yule: Battle of Britain

 Once the Battle of Britain commenced, the intensity of operations picked up, with Yule flying numerous convoy patrols and interception missions.
 He was one of three pilots who shot down a Do 17 over the English Channel on 10 July, the opening day of the battle.
-This was followed by his damaging of a Junkers Ju 88 near the Isle of Wight on 13 July, and he was also credited with the probable shooting down of a Bf 110 the same day.
+This was followed by his damaging of a Junkers Ju 88 medium bomber near the Isle of Wight on 13 July, and he was also credited with the probable shooting down of a Bf 110 the same day.
 He shared in the shooting down of a Do 17 off Brighton.
 He damaged two more Ju 88s in July before the squadron was rested.
 They returned to action in October, flying from Tangmere.
 The pace of the aerial fighting had slowed somewhat but Yule damaged a Ju 88 on 17 October.
-Promoted to pilot officer on 23 October 1940, two days later, he was shot down by a Messerschmitt Bf 109 in combat over Kent and was admitted to hospital with leg wounds after making a forced landing which completely wrote off his Hurricane.
+Promoted to flying officer on 23 October, two days later, he was shot down by a Messerschmitt Bf 109 fighter in combat over Kent and was admitted to hospital with leg wounds after making a forced landing which completely wrote off his Hurricane.

-Yule rejoined No. 145 Squadron in February 1941, at the time converting to Supermarine Spitfires, but shortly afterwards was posted away to be an instructor at No. 53 Operational Training Unit at Heston.
+Yule rejoined No. 145 Squadron in February 1941, at the time converting to Supermarine Spitfire fighters, but shortly afterwards was posted away to be an instructor at No. 53 Operational Training Unit at Heston.
 Now a flight lieutenant, he helped instruct American pilots, very much under secrecy because the United States was still neutral.
 In early November, he returned to operations with No. 501 Squadron, which was based at Ibsley.
 He remained with the unit for seven months during which time, he carried out various convoy patrols, interception missions and attacks on enemy shipping.
 In April 1942, he was awarded the Distinguished Flying Cross (DFC).
 The citation, published in The London Gazette, read: